infOpen/ansible-role-aptly/README.md

 > Note: Only create, update and drop actions are managed !

-If you want remove all existing mirrors, set "aptly_mirror_remove_all_mirrors" to True.

 If you want launching mirrors updates during the playbook execution, set "aptly_mirror_do_updates" to True.